brendonmatheson/weather-station/README.md

 The weather station runs an MQTT broker locally so that a local InfluxDB can capture measurements at the same time as those messages are forwarded via a bridge to a central MQTT broker for on-prem and on-cloud persistence.

-The `mqtt-broker` component provides a Docker Compose configuration for running the local broker.
+The `broker` component provides a Docker Compose configuration for running the local broker.

 The MQTT broker is running on the official [eclipse-mosquitto](https://hub.docker.com/_/eclipse-mosquitto) Docker image, and the version is pinned and should be updated regularly.